For general information about upgrades, downgrades, platform support, etc., please visit https://dev.mysql.com/doc/relnotes/mysql/8.0/en/.

 SHOW INDEXstatements now support an optional

 EXTENDEDkeyword that causes statement output to include information about hidden columns and indexes that MySQL uses internally and are not accessible by users.
-For more information, see SHOW COLUMNS Syntax, and SHOW INDEX Syntax.
+For more information, see SHOW COLUMNS Statement, and SHOW INDEX Statement.
+(WL #9570)

 ALTER TABLE ...
 ADD PARTITIONoperation that specified a